Concentration of measure: Concentration of measure in physics

-where quantities F=const and T=const are defined by the conditions of probability normalisation and the given expectation of energy E.
+where quantities F = constant and T = constant are defined by the conditions of probability normalisation and the given expectation of energy E.

 When the number of particles is large, then the difference between average values of the macroscopic variables for the canonical and microcanonical ensembles tends to zero, and their fluctuations are explicitly evaluated.
 These results are proven rigorously under some regularity conditions on the energy function E by Khinchin (1943).

 The simplest particular case when E is a sum of squares was well-known in detail before Khinchin and Lévy and even before Gibbs and Einstein.
 This is the Maxwell–Boltzmann distribution of the particle energy in ideal gas.

 The microcanonical ensemble is very natural from the naïve physical point of view: this is just a natural equidistribution on the isoenergetic hypersurface.
 The canonical ensemble is very useful because of an important property: if a system consists of two non-interacting subsystems, i.e. if the energy E is the sum, $E=E_1(X_1)+E_2(X_2)$, where $X_1, X_2$ are the states of the subsystems, then the equilibrium states of subsystems are independent, the equilibrium distribution of the system is the product of equilibrium distributions of the subsystems with the same T. The equivalence of these ensembles is the cornerstone of the mechanical foundations of thermodynamics.